MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

   VISrI_Vm|WV      LR|m^4/s^2         |Vertical   Viscous Flux of V momentum (Implicit part)

 The meaning of the “code” column is explained in :numref:`diagnostic_parsing_array`.
-The last character, in particular, determines the number of vertical levels each diagnostic has.
+The last character of the code, in particular, determines the number of vertical levels in the diagnostic (of the commonly used codes, "1" represents a 2-D diagnostic, "R" and "L" are multi-level diagnostics).

 MITgcm packages: available diagnostics lists
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~